 Surging Demand For Pet Food Ecommerce

-Pet food was already experiencing an online boom prior to COVID-19, with pet food ecommerce growing by 53% year-over-year compared to brick-and-mortar growth of 0.7%.
+Pet food was already experiencing an online boom before COVID-19, with pet food ecommerce growing by 53% year-over-year compared to brick-and-mortar growth of 0.7%.

-Both established pet retailers and DTC newcomers have rushed to fulfill market demand for pet food and beyond, including pet products, pet wellness, and pet services.
+Both established pet retailers and DTC newcomers have rushed to fulfil market demand for pet food and beyond, including pet products, pet wellness, and pet services.

-Amazon, Walmart, and Chewy have become favorites for pet owners shifting dollars to online, according to data from Pet Food Forum.
+Amazon, Walmart, and Chewy have become favourites for pet owners shifting dollars to online, according to data from Pet Food Forum.

 The growth in pet food and pet product ecommerce has continued and even accelerated in 2020, due to COVID-19’s impact on driving consumers away from physical stores and toward online storefronts to meet their pet product needs.